kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-own-domain.md

 ## Next steps

-Proceed with the [Deploy a service](./apix-02-deploy-service.md)tutorial to deploy an instance of the HttpBin service or a sample Function.
+Proceed with the [Deploy a service](./apix-02-deploy-service.md) tutorial to deploy an instance of the HttpBin service or a sample Function.

 Once you have your service deployed, you can continue by choosing one of the following tutorials to: